Whatever your schedule or your type of work, we all know how difficult it can be to take the time to stop and enjoy your lunch break.

 Sometimes we need to put in a bit of extra effort to be able to unplug during our lunch breaks.
 For these times, try stuffed peppers with riced cauliflower, chorizo, green peas, corn, and tomato sauce, with a side of roasted sweet potatoes and thyme.

 By swapping rice with riced cauliflower we reduce the total kilocalories and add the benefits of extra fiber from the vegetables.
-Furthermore, using a spiced sausage like chorizo will provide moisture to the filling, meaning we use less fatty seasonings like oil.
+Furthermore, cooking a spiced sausage like chorizo will provide moisture to the filling, meaning we use less fatty seasonings like oil.
 In this one meal, we have 2 of the 5 a day vegetables, chorizo and green peas for protein, and corn and sweet potatoes for carbohydrates.
 With plenty of taste, this fast and comforting lunch comes without the overload of energy that will make you want to sleep rather than work.